SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-4.md

 <a name="index"></a>

-## The blog's index page.
-Adding a filter and a search box
+## The blog's index page - Adding a filter and a search box

 Here I want to show the post's list and a way to filtering them by tag.
 I'm not going to create a side bar or categories or anything like that: just a post list, a search box(to searc by title) and a filter to filter by tag.